alextanhongpin/ideas/analytics.md

 ## Emails

 - get more email views by adding `Re: subject` in front of the subject.
+- how to send personalized email to all users?
+The answer is - you can't.
+If you are sending the emails to all users, it is gonna be generic.
+The best way is to take 20% of the top purchasers (based on Pareto's principle), observe their buying habits, deduce their personality and send them a personal email.
+20% of 100k is too many?
+Then start by sending 100 emails first.
+Some things have to be done manually, and then once we have found the sweet spot for the (effort to results ratio), automate it.

 ## Driving data decision